Gajendra Singh Shekhawat

-Gajendra Singh Shekhawat (born 3 October 1967; /hi/) is an Indian politician who is serving as 13th Minister of Culture and 11th Minister of Tourism since 2024.
+Gajendra Singh Shekhawat (born 3 October 1967; /hi/) is an Indian politician who is serving as the 13th Minister of Culture and 11th Minister of Tourism since 2024.
 He is a member of parliament from the Bharatiya Janata Party (BJP) representing Jodhpur in the Lok Sabha.
-He was the potential Chief Ministerial face of the BJP in Rajasthan's 2023 elections.

 Early life and education

 Shekhawat was born in Jaisalmer in the Indian state of Rajasthan.
-His father, Shankar Singh Shekhawat, was a senior government officer in the public health department and travelled on frequent assignments across the state to several different schools.
+His father, Shankar Singh Shekhawat, was a senior government officer in the water works department and travelled on frequent assignments across the state to several different schools.
 He received a Master of Arts and Master of philosophy from Jai Narain Vyas University, Jodhpur.
+He was the second of five children and was the only son, his younger sister is now a leading executive at CitiBank.

 Political career

 Shekhawat began his political career in student politics when in 1992 he was elected as president of the Student Union at JNVU University, gaining more votes than any other previous Akhil Bhartiya Vidhyarthi Parishad supporter.
 Shekhawat was appointed National General Secretary of the BJP Kisan Morcha, the farmers wing of the Bharatiya Janta Party.
 He was also a member of the Rajasthan State Executive of the Bharatiya Janata Party.

 He was elected as a member of parliament to the 16th Lok Sabha in 2014, with the highest ever winning margin (4,10,051 votes) from the constituency of Jodhpur.

 Known for his use of social media, Shekhawat is the most followed Indian politician on Quora.
 His Quora profile has more than 83,749 followers and his answers on the social media platform have been viewed 8 million times.
 He also served as the Chairperson of the Fellowship Committee, member of the All India Council of Sports (AICS) and member of the Standing Committee on Finance.